hansonmcoombs/activitywatch_manual-tag/README.md

     * The stop time (local time) for notifications... it should only notify when not-afk, but it doesn't always work
     * The start of your day (local time)
     * The whether to count tags as worked time
-    * which tags to exclude from the count of work time
 * you must also pass a notified file path, but it does not need to exist.
 This is where the functions count the number of texts sent.